 - Clicking Cancel will close the window and all changes will be lost; no attribute will be created.
 Save will create a new attribute with your settings.

 Editing a custom attribute

-Object type, Type, Vocabulary, and Minimum user level cannot be edited after an attribute is created.
+Object type, Type, and Vocabulary cannot be edited after an attribute is created.